brentb5280/calendar/README.md

 THEN the saved events persist

 What I did
-I added a "Script.js" file to insert the javascript
+-I added a "Script.js" file to insert the javascript -I added the vaibles for the day 9am - 5 pm
+-Set up the local storage
+-I changed the Font entered in CSS from white to black to make it easier to read -added the save button function
+-set up the saved data in the local storage